 Older drivers are among the safest on our roads.

-Do you have concerns about a driver with possible cognitive impairment?
+Do you have concerns about a driver who has cognitive problems?

 Drawing on many years of experience in guiding hundreds of drivers, family members and medical